 If you stick to the strategy of only betting when you have an advantage in the odds, your chances of being a successful handicapper are going to go way up.
 You will be forced to pass some races when the odds are not right, but this is better than risking your money when you are not being given a fair chance.
 Think about it this way.
 Would you bet $1.00 against another person’s bet of $0.50 on a coin flip?
 Of course you would not because you know that the correct odds for the bet are 50-50, or 1-1.
 If you accepted anything less than 1-1 odds you would be on a fool’s errand.

 Are you ready to try your hand at some exciting UK horse racing action?
 All you need to do is create an account with one of the online racebooks that we recommend.
 You will be able to get free past performances to help with your handicapping, and you will also receive a nice welcome bonus on your first deposit.
+See our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!
 Best of all, you can bet on UK horse racing from the US by using your computer, phone, or tablet.

 - Uk Horse Racing Bets